 CEO & Co-Founder

 In 1995, she took a deep breath and a major plunge into the biggest risk of her life.
 Yes, she married Martin Perelmuter (but was pretty sure that would work out), and together, they quit their jobs and started their own business, Speakers’ Spotlight.
 She became its CEO and Co-Founder, and he became its President and Co-Founder.
 Their adventure began.

-No matter what, for this entrepreneur, her most important job is being Mom to Jade and Cole (oh, and wife to Martin, too).
+No matter what, for this entrepreneur, her most important job is being Mom to Jade and Cole (and wife to Martin, too).